 - Bring the work of international artists to Boulder, Colorado.

-- Take the work of local artists to an international audience via the Sans Souci Tour.
+- Take the work of our contributing artists, including local artists, to a wider national and international audience via the Sans Souci Screening Partners.

 - Develop an appreciation and appetite in our audiences for dance-for-camera.